KeithIMyers/chromiumos-docs/dbus_best_practices.md

 D-Bus communication consists of **messages**, which are typically either **method calls** or **signals**.
-A method call is a request from one process to another that generates a reply or an error.
+A method call is a request from one process to another that generates a reply (sometimes also called a response) or an error.
 A signal is an asynchronous broadcast from one process that may be received by multiple processes.
 Both may have associated arguments, which may be written or read using the `dbus::MessageWriter` or `dbus::MessageReader` classes.

 When a process connects to `dbus-daemon`, it is assigned a **unique connection name**.
 Unique connection names are analogous to IP addresses.
 This name will